 There is only one way to get to Atar directly from Nouadhibou and it involves riding the legendary Iron Ore Train.
 It’s dirty and cold and really hard to board and disembark, well beyond our capabilities at this time.
 Some say it’s the experience of a lifetime, but we heard the flip side of that, too.
 Maybe next time.

 The bus ride back to Nouakchott was similar to the one there, though this time Tim won the free ticket.
 (No set-up this time, just luck.)

-Check out Part 2 – Atar and Ben Amira.
+Check out the desert city and the really big desert rock, Part 2 – Atar and Ben Amira.

 Part 3 covers our arrival in Chinguetti and my…(ahem) challenging camel trek into the Sahara Desert.

 In Part 4 of our Mauritania adventures, we visit an ancient desert library in Chinguetti and have to deal with a different kind of medical emergency for Tim.